christianh814/php-pricelist/openshift/operator/README.md

 $ oc login -u system:admin
 ```

-This the Pricelist operator needs to be installed in a namespaces called `pricelist-operator`
+The Pricelist operator needs to be installed in a namespaces called `pricelist-operator`

 ```
 $ oc new-project pricelist-operator